p2panda/handbook/website/docs/specification/replication.md

 #### Range-based set reconciliation

-Thesis proposing the protocol: https://github.com/AljoschaMeyer/master_thesis Protocol implementation in TypeScript: https://github.com/earthstar-project/range-reconcile
+Thesis proposing the protocol: https://github.com/AljoschaMeyer/master_thesis Protocol implementation in TypeScript: https://github.com/earthstar-project/range-reconcile and Rust: https://github.com/keks/unionize

 - The `range-reconcile` implementation p2panda makes use of has a number of requirements we satisfy in this specification, these are:
     - Deterministically sorted range of items to be synced